 - Approved claims are paid out in as little as two days via direct deposit

-Pet insurance coverage through Fetch by The Dodo is designed to protect your cat or dog against any number of emergency situations and conditions.
+Pet insurance coverage through Fetch Pet Insurance is designed to protect your cat or dog against any number of emergency situations and conditions.

 This comprehensive policy covers both accidents and illnesses once your waiting period has passed; this varies from state to state, but is never longer than 15 days from the date of enrollment for injuries and illnesses, or six month for knee and hip issues.
 It’s also important to note that claims must be filed through Fetch within 90 days of the service, or they will not be covered.